finaldie/final_libs/3rds/README.md

-All the third party submodule put here.
+Put all the third party submodules here.